Avaiga/taipy-doc/docs/manuals/core/entities/data-node-mgt.md

         ]
         ```

-When writing data to a Parquet data node, the `ParquetDataNode.write()^` method can take several datatype as the input:
+When writing data to a Parquet data node, the `ParquetDataNode.write()^` method can take several datatype as the input depending on the _exposed type_:

 - pandas dataframes
 - modin dataframes